xster/flutter-wiki/Style-guide-for-Flutter-repo.md

 with enums), since the analyzer will warn you if you missed any of the values when you use `switch`.

+Similarly, avoid using `? ... : ...` with expressions involving enums.

 ### Prefer specialized functions, methods and constructors